Faithgel/Faithgel/README.md

 - 🌱 I’m currently learning Xlib, Qt and GTK

-- ❓ Ask me about anything related to Backend (specially if Node.js) or Linux
+- ❓ Ask me about anything related to Backend (specially if it's Node.js or Deno) or Linux

 - ⚡ Fun fact: I love astrophysics